ceramic-sf/quick-boi-source/bolq.md

 Theories that are elegant seem to be more likely to hold actual truths.
 ```

 Elegant theories can be false or true.
 True theories can be elegant or ugly.
 However, it seems to be that if something is elegant, it is more likely to contain some fundamental truths.
 So beauty can be used as a guide in the search for truths.
-For example, many people describe mathematic proofs as being elegant.
+For example, many people describe mathematical proofs as being elegant.
 So finding elegant things in mathematics could help you in a quest for more proofs.

 *Elegance in science can be a useful guide to find truth.*